Anglo – Nile International Legal Services Ltd

 Is there a fixed minimum period for desertion?

 Egyptian courts assess sustained abandonment and its impact on family life.
-There isn’t a single universal period applied in all cases; the focus is on credible proof of continued desertion without lawful excuse.
+There is no single universal period applied in all cases; the focus is on credible proof of continued desertion without lawful excuse.

 Can I file if my spouse is living abroad?

 Yes.
 Proper service abroad is crucial and may extend timelines.
-Plan early for translations and legalisation to avoid delay.
+Plan early for translations and legalisation so that documents are court-ready from the outset.

 Can desertion be combined with other grounds?

-Often, yes.
-Desertion is frequently pled alongside financial neglect, abuse, or serious insult where the facts support multiple harms.
+Often it can.
+Desertion is frequently pleaded alongside financial neglect, abuse or serious insult where the facts support multiple harms.

 Will an Egyptian judgment be recognised in my home country?

 Recognition depends on the destination country’s rules.
-Expect certified translations and time for registration/exequatur where applicable.
+Expect certified translations and time for registration or exequatur where applicable.

 Considering a desertion-based divorce?
-Request a free, no-obligation review and receive a written plan—evidence strategy, documents, timeline, and fees—so you always know what happens next.
+You can request a free, no-obligation review and receive a written plan — evidence strategy, documents, realistic timeline and fees — before you make any commitment.

-This article is for general information only and does not constitute legal advice.
-For tailored guidance, please contact us.
+This guide to desertion-based divorce for foreigners in Egypt is for general information only and does not constitute legal advice.
+For tailored guidance on Egyptian law in your specific situation, please contact us.

 Related Egypt Legal Services for Foreign Clients